Modern Slavery and human trafficking policy statement 2026

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015

-Mount Anvil Ltd rely upon this statement, where necessary, for the purpose of complying with their individual annual reporting requirements of the Modern Slavery Act 2015.
+Mount Anvil Ltd rely upon this statement, where necessary, for the purpose of complying with their individual requirements of the Modern Slavery Act 2015.
 The approach and processes referred to within this statement are relevant to Mount Anvil Ltd and its projects.
-Mount Anvil Ltd will monitor their performance in complying with requirements and produce an update in subsequent annual statements.

 The aim of this policy statement is to communicate our responsibilities and highlight the risks that modern slavery and trafficking pose to our business, clients and supply chain.
 Mount Anvil Ltd operates from Central London as developer of premium and affordable housing across London.
 Our supply chain is comprised of contractors, service providers, producers of materials and manufacturers of a variety of mechanical, electrical and other products used in construction processes.